jakobrunge/tigramite/README.md

 # Update

 I have added an additional method for computing p-values called "chi2" which normalizes the partial cross-covariance statistic to follow a Gaussian with diagonal covariance.
-The resultant statistic therefore asymptotically follows a central chi-squared distribution with d-degrees of freedom rather than a weighted chi-squared distribution.
+The resultant statistic therefore asymptotically follows a central chi-squared distribution with d-degrees of freedom rather than a weighted sum of chi-squares.
 I find that the p-values are slightly less accurate than the default method in general.
 On the other hand, the new method outputs a normalized statistic, so the statistics are comparable without the same random seed.
 This method may be useful in algorithms like HITON-PC which initially sort variables according to the test statistic.

 # Installation